Mrkraza/calculator/README.md

 # calculator
-Using html css &amp; js
+Using html css & js